IAmRiteshKoushik/portfolio/src/content/blog/2025/intro-to-ethereum/index.md

 ## What is balance ?

 It is the amount of ETH held by the accounts.
 EOA transacts and pays gas fees using its available balance.
-Contracts move around amount from its total balance based on code but charges the EOA for gas fees.
+Contracts move around ETH from its total balance based on code but charges the EOA for gas fees.

 ## What is Storage Hash ?